 This Victorian classic (394 pages) was published in January of 1970 by Wordsworth Editions.
 The book takes you to a manor house in England.
 Melissa read The Tenant of Wildfell Hall and loved it; it wouldn't be on our site if she didn't recommend it.

-Anne seems doomed to be the sometimes forgotten Brontë, but this novel is essential reading: Most literary critics hail it as one of the first feminist novels.
+Anne sometimes seems doomed to be the forgotten Brontë sister, but this novel is essential reading: Most literary critics hail it as one of the first feminist novels.

 It also happens to be a rollicking good read.

 The story centers on Helen Graham, a woman struggling for independence and a safe, happy life for her son.
-On the run from a shady past, she takes up residence in the previously neglected Wildfell Hall.
+She is — for reasons that will become abundantly, painfully clear — on the run from a shady past, and she takes up residence in the previously neglected Wildfell Hall.

-Helen is a beguiling riddle to the townspeople, the object of intense curiosity and judgment.
+Helen is a vexing and beguiling riddle to the townspeople, the object of intense curiosity and judgment.
 She soon becomes a favorite topic for tongue-wagging over tea.
-Beautiful, but unmarried, distant and self-contained, she’s an artist who sells her own paintings to make a living… how dare she?
+Beautiful, but unmarried, distant and laconic, she’s an artist who sells her own paintings to make a living… how dare she?

 Unlike Thornfield in Jane Eyre and the titular estate in Wuthering Heights, Wildfell Hall is not haunted by ghosts or memories, but it is damp, unwelcoming, in disarray — a reflection of the town’s attitude toward Helen and Helen’s own state of mind when she arrives.
 Even the garden has given way to weeds, and a boxwood shrub carved into a swan ‘had lost its neck and half its body.’